EmirGuvenni/Node.js-Laravel-Job-Pusher/README.md

 # Troubleshooting

-- Your Laravel jobs must be stored in `app/jobs/` directory.
+- Your Laravel jobs must be stored in the `app/jobs/` directory.
 - Your queue name has to match with the Laravel project's queue name.

 ---